Discover amazing Marrero activities and premium in-home experiences.

 Explore the French Quarter at night while hearing gripping ghost and true crime stories from New Orleans' past.

-Explore the French Quarter and Garden District with private luxury transportation
+Bike the French Quarter and Garden District, with a cemetery stop

 Marrero offers a delightful blend of Southern hospitality and unique local culture, making it an inviting destination for travelers seeking something different.
 Located just across the Mississippi River from New Orleans, this community provides a quieter alternative to its bustling neighbor while still offering plenty of engaging activities.
 Visitors can explore Bayou Segnette State Park, where kayaking through serene waterways or enjoying a picnic by the water's edge makes for a perfect day out in nature.